rahma321/heavy-weather-sailing/content/post/cape-horn/index.md

 ...was typical of Cape Horn I am told.
 Every 30-40 minutes, a squall of around 50 knots would come through.
 We reefed down hard each time , leaving only a strip of mainsail to keep underway, and letting the reefs out when the squall passed.
 The Cape was visible about 2 kms aways, through a haze of spray.

-{{< figure src="content/post/cape-horn/seashots.jpg" title="Squalls brough big rolling seas, that swamped the lower deck of the boat." >}}
+{{< figure src="https://github.com/rahma321/heavy-weather-sailing/blob/69ffef064f61893800f60f5c3d187ba2e83f845f/content/post/cape-horn/seashots.jpg" title="Squalls brought big rolling seas, that swamped the lower deck of the boat." >}}

 After my watch I went below, where the bosun Hanno was dispensing shots of rum and piercing ears.
 This is traditional for rounding Cape Horn.
 As medic I decided I'd best provide some assistance.